PoncinMatthieu/skrm/README.md

 Examples
 --------
-To add a new key with the associated tags: Password WebSite Facebook MyUserName
+To add a new key with the associated tags: Password WebSite Twitter MyUserName

     skrm --add="myPass" Password WebSite Twitter MyUserName

-To get one or multiple keys, you only need to specifie the tags you want to match
+To get one or multiple keys, you only need to specifie the tags you want to match.
+The tags are not case sensitive.

-    skrm Passwork
+    skrm twitter
     -> 0 : ['Password', 'WebSite', 'Twitter', 'MyUserName', 'myPass']

 If you don't remmember the exact string for your tags, you can use the option -s

-    skrm -s pass
+    skrm -s twit
     -> 0 : ['Password', 'WebSite', 'Twitter', 'MyUserName', 'myPass']

+To copy directly your key into the clipboard

+    skrm -c twitter
+    -> copy the key into the clipboard.

 To select a keyring, you must use it's key id